Supervisor/supervisor/docs/faq.rst

   memory automatically?

 A
-  The :term:`superlance` package contains a console script that can be used as a Supervisor event listener named ``memmon`` which helps with this task.
+  The :term:`Superlance` package contains a console script that can be used as a Supervisor event listener named ``memmon`` which helps with this task.
 It works on Linux and Mac OS X.